wooden balance bike

 5 Great Wooden Balance Bikes for Toddlers

-We love wooden balance bikes and think they’re an absolute must for your toddler’s outdoor toy collection!
-They are great for getting your little one outside and active.
-And starting with a balance bike eliminates most of the difficulty when learning to ride a pedal bike.
-Lightweight frames make a wooden balance bike a great option.
+Balance bikes are great gross motor toys for getting your little one outside and active.
+Starting with a balance bike eliminates most of the difficulty when learning to ride a pedal bike.

 In this post: